No one's talking about the one thing Apple AirTag doesn't do

-Apple AirTags are here (or will be soon -- preorders start today), and by all accounts they're a great way to help you find lost stuff: keys, backpacks, purses and so on.
-The idea isn't new -- Tile trackers have been around for years, offering very similar functionality -- but Apple's take on the product looks promising.
+Apple's AirTags are here or will be soon -- preorders start today -- and by all accounts they're a great way to help you find lost stuff: keys, backpacks, purses and so on.
+The idea isn't new.
+Tile trackers have been around for years, offering very similar functionality.
+But Apple's take on the product looks promising.

 Better than Tile: Size